As an Amazon Associate I earn from qualifying purchases.

 - Increase the temperature of the smoker to 350f for another hour, stirring every 20 minutes or so.

-- Remove from smoker, transfer to a serving dish, if desired, and serve with tortilla chips.
+- Remove from smoker, transfer to a serving dish, if desired, and serve with your favorite tortilla chips.

 More smoked snacks to love

 Smoked queso can be made ahead quite easily!
 Simply prepare all the ingredients and toss the veggies and cheese into separate airtight containers up to 2 days ahead.
-Assemble just before cooking.
+When ready, simply assemble just before cooking.

 Batch: